 We also know that William’s first wife Mabel died in the December quarter of 1922 aged 44.
 The records of St Mary’s Church in Thornbury show that at the age of 51 he remarried on 12th November 1927.
 His second wife was Rose Fry aged 52, who was a spinster and the daughter of William Fry a farmer.
 Sadly Rose did not live very long and died in the September quarter of 1929 aged only 54.
 William’s third wife was Elizabeth James whom he married in the June quarter of 1937.

 The electoral register shows Elizabeth Eddington lived there in 1965.
+We understand that she took in lodgers and it is possible that the Salters (see above) were lodgers.

 The photograph on the left shows the house in 1972.
 It appears to be in quite poor condition at this time but the two doors are still clearly visible.
 There appears to be another roof immediately behind the main roof which looks like a large extension.
 We would be very interested to hear more about the layout of the original house.